honeydipper/honeydipper/docs/workflow.md

 Contextual data is the key to stitch different events, functions, drivers and workflows together.

 ### Sources
-Every workflow receives contextual dato from a few sources:
+Every workflow receives contextual data from a few sources:

  * Exported from the event
  * Inherit context from parent workflow